PM Modi calls Australian Prime Minister Albanese; Both agree to advance the strategic partnership - ExBulletin

 PM Modi calls Australian Prime Minister Albanese; Both agree to advance the strategic partnership

-Prime Minister Narendra Modi spoke on Tuesday with his Australian counterpart, Anthony Albanese.
+Prime Minister Narendra Modi spoke with his Australian counterpart, Anthony Albanese, Tuesday, May 6, 2025).
 The two leaders agreed to work with renewed vigor to advance the full strategic partnership of Australia and explore new areas of cooperation.

-Prime Minister Modi also personally congratulated Albanese for the historic victory of his party.
+Prime Minister Modi has also personally congratulated Albanese for his historic victory for the parties.

-“Topped with my friend @albo to congratulate him personally for the historic victory of his party.
-We agreed to work with renewed vigor to advance the full strategic partnership of Australia and explore new areas of cooperation,” said Prime Minister Modi in an article on X.
+Spoke with my friend @Albo to congratulate him personally for the historic victory of his games.
+We have agreed to work with Renewed Vigor to advance the complete strategic partnership of India-Australia and to explore new areas of cooperation, said Prime Minister Modi in an article on X.

-On Saturday, Prime Minister Modi had congratulated Albanese for his “resounding victory” and re -election as Prime Minister of Australia.
+On Saturday May 3, 2025), Prime Minister Modi had congratulated Albanese for his resounding victory and re -election as Prime Minister of Australia.

 Prime Minister Modi said he was looking forward to working together to further deepen the complete strategic partnership of India-Australia.

-In an article on X, he said: “Congratulations Anthony Albanese for your resounding victory and re -election as Prime Minister of Australia!
+In an article on X, he said, congratulations Anthony Albanese for your resounding victory and re-election as Prime Minister of Australia!
 This categorical mandate indicates the sustainable faith of the Australian people in your leadership.
-I am delighted with our shared vision for the peace, stability and prosperity of Indo-Pacific. ”
+I can't wait to work together to further deepen the complete strategic partnership of India-Australia and advance our common vision of peace, stability and prosperity in Indo-Pacific.

-Albanese is the first Prime Minister in addition to two decades to win consecutive elections victories, the first since John Howard, reported Al Jazeera.
+Mr. Albanese is the first Prime Minister in addition to two decades to win consecutive elections victories, the first since John Howard, Al Jazeera reported.

-Addressing supporters applauded at the Labor Party on Saturday, he said that the government would invest in young Australians while also dealing with the elderly.
+Addressing supporters applauded at the headquarters of the labor parts on Saturday May 3, 2025), he said that the government will invest in young Australians while also dealing with the elderly.
 He also talked about the resilience of the economy and a unified Australia.

 The Australia-Indian relationship was upgraded to a complete strategic partnership in June 2020.
 The relationship is based on mutual understanding, friendship and a shared vision of a peaceful, stable and prosperous Indo-Pacific.
 The two nations are determined to collaborate on science and technology, maritime cooperation, trade and investment, defense links, agriculture, education and tourism.